 School Culture Stand dard 4 -Supports the personal growth and development of students 1.
 Exemplary The school staff consistently provides a comprehensive system of support (e.g., counseling, mentoring, advisement, coaching, goal setting, time management, problem solving) to maximize the personal growth and development of nearly all students.
 2. Operational The school staff regularly provides support (e.g., counseling, mentoring, advisement, coaching, goal setting, time management, problem solving) to enhance the personal growth and development of students. ✓ 3.
 Emerging The school staff sporadically supports the personal growth and development of students.
 4. Not Evident The school staff does little to support the personal growth and development of students.
 School Culture Stand dard 5 -Recognizes and celebrates achievements and accomplishments of students and staff 1.
 Exemplary The school community consistently recognizes and celebrates the achievements and accomplishments of students and staff.
 The celebrations are publicized within the school and to the community and support the culture of the school.
 2. Operational The school community regularly recognizes and celebrates the achievements and accomplishments of students and staff. ✓ 3.
 Emerging The school community periodically recognizes or celebrates the achievements or accomplishments of students and/or staff.
+4. Not Evident The school community rarely, if ever, recognizes or celebrates the achievements or accomplishments of students or staff.

-Planning and Organization Standard 1 -Shares a common vision and mission that define the school culture and guide the continuous improvement process guide the 1.
+Planning and Organization Standard 1 -Shares a common vision and mission that define the school culture and guide the continuous improvement process 1.
 Exemplary A common vision and mission have been collaboratively developed and communicated to nearly all stakeholders.
 The culture of the school has been deeply defined over time by the vision and mission, which are updated as needed.
 The daily work and practices of staff consistently demonstrate a sustained commitment to continuous improvement.
 2. Operational A common vision and mission have been developed through a collaborative process and communicated to most stakeholders.
-The vision and mission define the culture of the school and guide the continuous ✓ 3.
-Emerging A common vision and mission have been developed by some staff members but have not been effectively communicated so that they guide the continuous improvement process.
+The vision and mission define the culture of the school and guide the continuous √ 3.
+Emerging improvement process.
+A common vision and mission have been developed by some staff members but have not been effectively communicated so that they guide the continuous improvement process.
 4. Not Evident A common vision and mission have not been developed or updated or have been developed by a few staff members.